seppedelanghe/gogit/README.md

 ## SSH config

 GoGit currently requires you to have your SSH config file setup up in a specific way.
-The needs to be done manually for now. \
+This needs to be done manually for now. \
 See the [problem](#problem) section for an example structure of a working `~/.ssh/config` file.

-## The config file `~/gogit.ini`
+## GoGit config file

+__Located at__: `~/gogit.ini`

 ```ini
 [profiles]